lucasnorruva/ENTv4/README.md

     ```bash
     npm install
     ```

-3.  **Set up Backend Authentication:**
-    For the backend (Firebase Admin SDK) to authenticate with your Firebase project, you need a service account key.
-    - Go to your **Firebase project settings** > **Service accounts**.
-    - Click **Generate new private key** and save the downloaded JSON file.
-    - Rename the file to `serviceAccountKey.json` and place it in the root directory of this project.

-    _Note: This file is included in `.gitignore` and should never be committed to source control._

-4.  **Set up Client-side Environment:**
+3.  **Set up Environment:**
     Create a `.env` file in the root of the project.
-This file is for your **client-side** Firebase configuration keys (which are public).
-You can get these from your Firebase project settings under "Your apps" > "SDK setup and configuration".
+For local development, this file can be mostly empty, but it's required.
+For production deployment, you will need to add your Firebase configuration keys.
     ```bash
     touch .env
     ```
     Your `.env` file should look like this:
     ```env
-    # Firebase client configuration
+    # Firebase client configuration (for production)
     NEXT_PUBLIC_FIREBASE_API_KEY=...
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=...
     NEXT_PUBLIC_FIREBASE_PROJECT_ID=...